CloudI/CloudI/src/lib/cpg/README.md

 set the cpg application `group_storage` env value to a module name that provides a dict module interface
 (e.g., use `dict` or [`mapsd`](https://github.com/okeuday/mapsd)).

+Node names that have a prefix of `NODE_script_process` (where NODE is the current node name) are automatically ignored because they are assumed to be release scripts (e.g., nodetool).
+To process hidden node membership data, set the cpg application `node_type` env value to `all` (instead of `visible`).

 ## Example